Fred Trump: Rise to success

 During the war, the federal Office of Production Management (established in 1941) allowed the use of FHA funding for defense housing in Bensonhurst, Brooklyn, owing to the proximity of the Brooklyn Navy Yard.
 Trump planned to build 700 houses there, which would have been both his and the state FHA office's biggest project to date, but following the attack on Pearl Harbor and the United States's declaration of war on Japan, the project was dissolved in favor of defense housing at the East Coast's naval nexus, Hampton Roads by Norfolk, Virginia, where Trump was already working on an apartment complex.
 Congress added a provision to the National Housing Act generating mortgage insurance for defense apartments, through which Trump was allowed to own the properties he built for war workers.
 By 1944, he had constructed 1,360 wartime apartments, almost 10% of the total created in Norfolk.
 He also built barracks and garden apartments for U.S. Navy personnel near major shipyards in Norfolk and Newport News, Virginia, as well as Chester, Pennsylvania.

 Following the war, Trump expanded into middle-income housing for the families of returning veterans.
 From 1947 to 1949, he built Shore Haven in Bensonhurst, which included 32 six-story buildings and a shopping center, covering some 30 acre and procuring him $9 million in FHA funding.
 In 1950, he built the 23-building Beach Haven Apartments over 40 acre near Coney Island, procuring him $16 million in FHA funds.
 The total number of apartments included in these projects exceeded 2,700.
-(Note: The same year, he authored an article advertising his apartments in the real-estate section of the Brooklyn Eagle, which frequently featured him and his company.)
+(Note: Also in 1950, Trump authored an article advertising his apartments in the Brooklyn Eagle, which frequently featured him and his company.)

 Decades after hiring PR man Howard Rubenstein to generate press about his life story mirroring the rags-to-riches novels of 19th-century author Horatio Alger, in 1985, Fred was awarded the Horatio Alger Award (for "distinguished Americans").
-Radio and television personality Art Linkletter introduced Trump at the ceremony, with Peale's wife (and previous award recipient), Ruth Peale, presenting him the award.
+Radio and television personality Art Linkletter introduced Trump at the ceremony, with Protestant minister Norman Vincent Peale's wife (and previous award recipient), Ruth Peale, presenting him the award.
 During his speech, Trump stated that the key to his success was enthusiasm for his work and that he "used to watch other successful people ... that did good and that did bad and ... followed the good qualities that they had".
 He then (apparently erroneously) attributed to William Shakespeare the saying "Never follow an empty wagon because", pointing to his cranium, "nothing ever falls off".
-He went on to introduce his surviving nuclear family.
+He went on to introduce his surviving family.